Branding

 Included

-• Bags, boxes, cans, cartons and other containers for food.
+• Bags, boxes, cans, cartons, and other containers for food products

-You may send the packages emptied to reduce shipping costs and smell.
+You may send packages emptied to reduce shipping weight and prevent odours.

 Included